 - Error messages

-Just like when you import new data, sales tax abbreviations, price levels, currencies as well as stock locations cannot be created via a .csv file.
+Just like when you import new data, sales tax names, price levels, currencies as well as stock locations cannot be created via a .csv file.

-Prior to exporting your data, we invite you to create/edit tax's abbreviations, stock locations, currencies and price levels.
+Prior to exporting your data, we invite you to create/edit tax's names, stock locations, currencies and price levels.

-Below is a summary of the data you will need to create prior to re-importing the .csv file.
-"R" stands for Required and "E" for Exempt.
+Below is a summary of the data you will need to create prior to updating your data:

 information / type of data